xavier-tobin/BundledUI/README.md

 * `selected` support (i.e can be toggled on/off)
 * Automatic margin and padding management
 * Orientation
 * `first` and `last` parameters to manage grouping, spacing and border-radius of neighbouring sections

-To build your UI, all you need to do is group related Sections, and correctly set the first and last parameters.
+To build your UI, all you need to do is group related `Section`s, and correctly set the first and last parameters.